⚠️

 Foundation Phase — Model B (1.5% Turnover)

-Launch the tender immediately using Model B — the simplest viable structure.
-Issue official tender documentation to all BGT-licensed operators.
-Establish data collection framework and begin recording turnover by competition.
+Launch the tender immediately using Model B. Issue official tender documentation to all BGT-licensed operators.
+Establish data collection framework.
 Set Derby premium clause from day one.
 Target: TZS 3.77B–6.41B per year.
 Begin infrastructure discussions with global data partners (Sportradar, Stats Perform, Genius Sports).

 Phase 2 · 2026–2027 · Years 2–3